 J. Nixon Daniel, III, on behalf of Martha's Vineyard, has requested a Conditional Use Permit for a Boarding and Lodging House for the property located at 110 W. Strong Street.
 The applicant indicates the purpose of the conditional use request is to provide charitable housing to families whose friends and loved ones are in the local hospitals.
 This property is currently utilized as a Bed and Breakfast but is under contract for purchase by the applicant.
 This property is currently zoned PR-2, North Hill Preservation Multi-Family, which permits the land use of Bed and Breakfast by right but grants the land use of Boarding and Lodging House as a Conditional Use Permit.
 The applicant is proposing to modify the existing structures to increase the number of units and will no longer qualify as a Bed and Breakfast.

-FINANCIAL IMPACT:

-N/A

-FUNDING:

-None

-PRIOR ACTION:

 On April 9, 2019, the City's Planning Board unanimously recommended approval of the request.

-longer qualify as a Bed and Breakfast.